 Note that there are special waivers and exemptions for VAWA, SIJS, T, U, and different rules for NACARA and HRIFA adjustments, so if you qualify for any of those kinds of relief, you have alternative means of waiving out of inadmissibility.
 If you believe you may qualify for any of these forms of relief, you should consult with an attorney to see what your options are.

-Are there any waivers of criminal inadmissibility?
+Are there any waivers for criminal inadmissibility?

-If you are found inadmissible based on criminal grounds, you may file a waiver so that you can still adjust status.
+If you are found inadmissible based on criminal grounds, you may file a waiver so that you can still adjust your status.
 The waiver only applies if you are found inadmissible based on:

 (1) a crime involving moral turpitude;